Tips to Make Your Pedicure Last Longer

 Extra Topcoat: In the days following your fresh pedicure, apply an extra topcoat layer to maintain and protect your polish’s shine.
-Be sure to swipe the brush around the edges of your toenails to seal the deal because polish generally begins to chip along the edges.
+Be sure to wipe the brush around the edges of your toenails to seal the deal because polish generally begins to chip along the edges.

 BYOB: One thing that salon nail polishes do not include is the expiration date.
-Because of this the older the polish, the easier and more likely your favorite summer color will begin to chip.
+Because of this the older the polish, the easier and more likely your favorite color will begin to chip.
 An easy fix to this issue – bring your own polish from home!
 No need to rush back to the salon when you begin to notice a chip, instead you can DIY in the comfort of your own humble abode.

 Avoid Scented Lotions: There is no denying that you should always keep your feet well moisturized, but it is also important to stay away from scented moisturizers.
 Synthetic scents can distort your beautiful polish by creating cracks and chips.
 As an alternative try using unscented or fragrance-free lotions instead.